October 24, 2017

-The elegant competition-winning design, to be built alongside the Houses of Parliament in London, will be a “living place.”
+The elegant competition-winning Holocaust Memorial and Learning Centre, to be built alongside the Houses of Parliament in London, will be a “living place.”

 “At the time of arrival it was always dark,” said Holocaust survivor and London resident Susan Pollack in 2014, describing her internment at the Auschwitz.
 The darkness endured for nearly a year, before she was liberated by the British army in 1945.
 Though the physical recovery was swift, the emotional recovery she said, speaking at an event hosted by then-prime minister David Cameron, “takes a lifetime.
 And nor do I want to let it go.”

 At that reception more than three years ago, Cameron pledged to take on the “sacred task” of commemorating the lives the more than six million Jews killed in the Holocaust as well as preserving the narratives of the living.
 Today marks a crucial step in that endeavor with the unveiling of a design for a new Holocaust memorial and learning center designed by London-based architects David Adjaye and Ron Arad.

 The announcement, made this morning at a press conference at the Victoria & Albert Museum in London, is the conclusion of a high-profile, year-long international design competition.
 Adjaye and Arad were selected from an applicant pool of nearly 100 prospective design teams, beating out proposals by Zaha Hadid Architects, Foster + Partners, and Studio Libeskind.
 The $65 million (£50 million) project, will anchor a site in Victoria Tower Gardens, adjacent to London’s Houses of Parliament.